john-nanney/iptabs_ruby/README.markdown

 **CAVEATS**

 * The service list specified must also be allowed by the firewall itself.
 This is probably best done **after** the interface specification.
 See the example above.
-* Neither failover nor recovery is triggered at the firewall level, The virtual IP address must be assigned to the device (typically as an alias), this is not done in the code.
+* Neither failover nor recovery is triggered at the firewall level.
+* The virtual IP address must be assigned to the device (typically as an alias), this is not done in the code.
 * No state information is balanced, this must be done by the application layer.
 * Do not use hostnames instead of IP addresses for `--cluster-ip`